Thailand races to defend Bangkok from floods

 "At least 39,000 foreign travellers are still coming to Thailand every day.
 They're choosing to visit other areas and travel by air," he told reporters.

-To protect Bangkok's Suvarnabhumi airport, the main international gateway into Thailand, a three-metre (9.8 ft) high earth dike was being reinforced.

-The cabinet agreed to cut current government spending by 10 percent for the fiscal year that began on October 1 and divert the funds -- around 80 billion baht (1.6 billion pound) -- to relief work.
+The cabinet agreed to cut current government spending by 10 percent for the fiscal year that began on Oct.
+1 and divert the funds -- around 80 billion baht ($2.6 billion)-- to relief work.
 The government still aims to keep its budget deficit at the planned level of 350 billion baht, officials said.

-Finance Minister Thirachai Phuvanatnaranubala said on Monday the central bank had put the initial cost of the damage caused by the floods at 60 billion baht, about 0.6 percent of GDP.
+Finance Minister Thirachai Phuvanatnaranubala said on Monday the central bank had put the initial cost of the damage caused by the floods at 60 billion baht ($1.9 billion), about 0.6 percent of GDP.

 His ministry has put damage at 69 billion baht and cut its economic growth forecast for this year to 3.7 percent from 4.0 percent due to the floods and the global economic slowdown.